Caramoor Center for Music and the Arts: Lucie Rosen and her theremin

 In April 1950 the Rosens traveled to Europe for Lucie Rosen's third and last European tour, (her second tour took place in 1939) again crisscrossing the continent with performances in London, Amsterdam, the Hague, Zurich, Geneva, Rome, and Vienna.
 Her last concert took place in 1953 in Celina, Ohio.
 After his release from the Soviet camps, Theremin briefly took a teaching position at a music conservatory, but was soon expelled by the authorities.
-He contacted Lucie several times before her death in 1968, wishing to visit with her once more and show her his newest inventions, but it was not meant to be.
-When her beloved Walter died in 1951, Lucie dedicated herself to establishing the Caramoor Music Festival, determined to see it grow and thrive.
-Caramoor remains a destination for theremin scholars, historians, and artists who find our archives of Lucie's correspondence and original scores to be a valuable and comprehensive resource for their research.
+He contacted Lucie several times before her death in 1968, wishing to visit with her once more and show her his newest inventions, but no meetings took place.
+When her beloved Walter died in 1951, Lucie dedicated herself to the Caramoor Music Festival, determined to see it grow and thrive.
+Caramoor remains a destination for theremin scholars, historians, and artists who find the archives of Lucie's correspondence and original scores to be a valuable and comprehensive resource for their research.